Lidar startup Luminar to go public via $3.4 billion SPAC merger – TechCrunch

 Luminar raised $250 million prior to the SPAC announcement.
 The company now has 350 employees and operations in Silicon Valley as well as a factory in Orlando.
 Luminar said it plans to open an office in Detroit as well.

 Lidar, light detection and ranging radar, measures distance using laser light to generate a highly accurate 3D map of the world around the car.
-The sensor widely considered critical to the commercial deployment of autonomous vehicles.
+The sensor is widely considered critical to the commercial deployment of autonomous vehicles.
 Automakers have also begun to view lidar as an important sensor to be used to beef up the capabilities and safety of its advanced driver assistance systems in the new cars trucks and SUVs available to consumers.

 Volvo is one of those automakers.
 Luminar’s Iris lidar sensors — which TechCrunch has described as about the size of really thick sandwich and one-third smaller than its previous iterations — will be integrated in the roof of Volvo’s production vehicles, beginning in 2022.